plone/training/transmogrifier/import.rst

 * date set to 'None'
 * `AttributeError: _setObject`
-  * this happens when the import tries to add content where it's not allowed, like a non-folderish item, or a folder with limited content types (? - check)
+  * this happens when the import tries to add content where it's not allowed, such as a non-folderish item, or a folder with limited content types (? - check)
 * `ConstraintNotSatisfied: (u'en', 'language')`
   * Adjust the Language Control Panel in Site Setup to remove the country-specific variants and set English as the 'Site language' and 'Available language'.